flet-dev/serious-python/src/serious_python/README.md

 Build app backend service in Python and host it inside a Flutter app.
 Flutter app is not directly calling Python functions or modules, but instead communicating with Python environmnent via some API provided by a Python program, such as: REST API, sockets, SQLite database or files.

-Serious Python is part of [Flet](https://flet.dev) project - the fastest way to build Flutter apps in Python.
+Serious Python is part of [Flet](https://flet.dev) project - the fastest way to build multi-platform apps in Python.
 The motivation for building Serious Python was having a re-usable easy-to-use plugin, maintained and supported, to run real-world Python apps, not just "1+2" or "hello world" examples, on iOS or Android devices and hence the name "Serious Python".

 ## Platform Support